Nitheeshkumar521/asic-design-class/README.md

-# Converting RISC-V CPU TLV code to Verilog code :
+# TASK 7 Converting RISC-V CPU TLV code to Verilog code :

-Steps to be follwed :
+Steps to be followed :
 ### 1) Installing tools:

 Follow the process: